-4. The highest and lowest share prices are based on share price at Tokyo Stock Exchange (Mothers)
+4. The highest and lowest share prices are based on share price at Tokyo Stock Exchange (Growth) price starting from April 4, 2022.
+Prices before that date are based on the share price at Tokyo Stock Exchange (Mothers)

 [Consolidated financial statements] Consolidated statement of financial position